kavya-kodam/Amazon-Clone/README.md

 # Amazon-Clone
-It is just an amazon clone
+It is just an amazon clone.
+I used HTML, CSS to make it.